cloudmesh-community/hid-sp18-602/project-report/report.md

 ## Conclusion

-Thus application to scrape data from yelp-fust thion API and detect label using Cloud Vision api, which is neatly displayed on a browser with the support of redis storage technology, follows MVC architecture workflow which important dier in application deployment.
-With Kubernetes not just orchestration of docker components but the flexibility, scalability for the deployment of microservices is highly achieved.
+The application to retrieve images from yelp-fusion API and detect label using Cloud Vision api is developed using microservices and kafka.With Kubernetes not just orchestration of docker components but the flexibility, scalability of the deployment of microservices becomes efficient.

 ## Acknowledgement

-The authors would like to thank Dr.Gregor von Laszewski for his support and suggestions to write this paper.
+The author would like to thank Dr.Gregor von Laszewski for his support and guidance throughout the course of project development.